wasertech/DuOS/README.md

 bash install-gui.sh
 ```

-# Usage
+### Usage

-Once installed, DuOS should already be running.
-If not, type `duo` to start :
+Once installed, type `duo` to start :

 ```bash
 duo
 ```

+### Useful considerations

+DuOS will only install a minimal GNU/Linux system.
+No dotfiles (appart from DuOS ones) will be installed.
+You can install your own dotfiles or use the default ones.